Welcome to our Covid-19 Information Hub

 International Air Travel Falls

-The World Travel & Tourism Council (WTTC) have reported that a staggering 174 million travel and tourism jobs could be lost in 2020 if barriers to travel remain in place.
+The World Travel & Tourism Council (WTTC) have reported that a staggering 62 million travel and tourism jobs were lost in 2020 due to the effects of the pandemic.

 Over the summer, as travel corridors began to be formed and restrictions began to ease, many travellers welcomed the opportunity to book much-needed holidays only to have them curtailed by last minute restrictions including border closes, being taken of the travel corridor list and the introduction of quarantine measures.

 The travel industry has consistently called for decreased or removed quarantine times in line with mass testing to grant greater travel access and help the industry to recover.